 - Applicants with advanced degrees (in progress or completed) or other post-college experience are encouraged to apply

-- A Fellow working for one year (12-month fixed-term contract) will receive an annual salary including health, emergency, and travel insurance.
+- A Fellow working for one year (twelve-month fixed term offer letter) will receive an annual salary and health, emergency and insurance

-- A Fellow working for a single semester (six-month fixed-term contract) will receive a salary and emergency and travel insurance.
+- A Fellow working for a single semester (six-month fixed term offer letter) will receive a salary and emergency and accident and illness insurance

-- IHP covers Fellows’ program-related travel expenses, including round-trip domestic travel to the June planning meeting in Vermont; meals and lodging during the June planning meeting; international flights to and from program countries; and transportation, lodging, meals, communication, and incidentals while on program.
+- IHP covers Fellows’ program-related travel expenses, including domestic travel to the June Planning Meeting in Vermont and then home after the Meeting; meals and lodging during the June Planning Meeting; international flights to and from the program countries; and transportation, lodging, meals, communication and incidentals whilst on program.

-- Program itineraries are planned in advance by IHP in conjunction with the in-country coordinators, allowing Fellows to focus on facilitating student learning, managing group dynamics, and facilitating experiential learning and reflection.
+- Program itineraries are planned in advance by IHP in conjunction with the in-country coordinators, allowing Fellows to focus their energy and skills on facilitating student learning, managing group dynamics and facilitating experiential learning and reflection.

 When are Fellows expected to be available?

-Fellows are required to be available during the IHP June Planning Meeting prior to the start of the academic year.
+Fellows are required to be available during the IHP June Planning Meeting (tentatively 21 – 29 June 2019) in Brattleboro, Vermont.

-Fellows are expected to arrive on site at the program launch city three to four days prior to the official start of the program and stay on-program until the official group flight departs from the final site at the close of the program.
+Fellows are expected to arrive on-site at the program launch city 3-4 days prior to the official start of the program and stay on-program until the official group flight departs from the final site at the close of the program.

 Additionally, there is a significant amount of pre-program work required prior to the program start.
-This work begins slowly, about two to three months before the program's official start, and can involve a few hours a month spent on phone calls, paperwork processing and submission, and reading program materials.
-At the four- to six-week mark prior to the program start, the workload will pick up and Fellows can expect to spend a few hours each week in online training and conference calls, in conversation with program and travel staff, and preparing and processing student work.
-Two to three weeks prior to the official start of the program, Fellows can expect to spend about 20 hours or work a week consulting and advising students, preparing lesson plans and activities, and in conference calls and online training with program staff.
+This work begins slowly about 2-3 months before the program's official start and can involve a few hours a month spent on phone calls, paperwork processing and submission, and reading program materials.
+At the 4- 6 week mark prior to the program start, the work load will pick up and Fellows can expect a few hours of work a week spent in online training and conference calls, in conversation with program and travel staff, and preparing and processing student work.
+2-3 weeks prior to the official start of the program, Fellows can expect about 20 hours of work a week, spent consulting and advising students, preparing lesson plans and activities, and in conference calls and online trainings with program staff.

 Do Fellows get to choose their program?

-Applicants may indicate their program preferences in the application.
+Applicants can indicate their program preferences in the application.

 Do I have to speak a foreign language to be considered?

 Foreign language proficiency is not a requirement of the job, but many previous Fellows have spoken a foreign language.
-If you speak a language of one of the program countries, please note it in your application.
+If you speak a language spoken in one of the countries the program travels to then please note it in your application.